alexfmpe/blog/content/posts/nix/getting-started-with-nix.md

 nixpkgs.tree  tree-1.7.0
 ```

-We can then use specify some or all of the attribute path to limit our search:
+We can then use some or all of the attribute path to limit our search:
 ```
 > nix-env -qaP -A nixpkgs tree nixpkgs.tree  tree-1.7.0